Doctor-trusted hair loss treatments

 It can also reduce DHT levels by 90 percent in your prostate gland, which can effectively treat androgenic alopecia and an enlarged prostate.

-The typical finasteride dosage for hair loss is 1mg per day, but your healthcare provider will decide what’s best for you.
+The typical finasteride dose for hair loss is 1mg per day, but your healthcare provider will decide what’s best for you.
 Most hair loss treatments containing finasteride use this dose, including the original 1mg Propecia tablets.

 Research backs this up.
 In one study, 80 percent of men saw improvements after using 1mg finasteride for 12 months to treat male pattern hair loss.